Yamas, Niyamas and The Yoga of Travel

 - Ishvara Pranidhana: Surrender.
 Expanding on Svadhyaya, the experience of travel also inspires a greater connection with the spiritual.
 There’s nothing like wandering through the ruins of an ancient abandoned temple in Southeast Asia and absorbing its potent spiritual energy to remind yourself that there is a divine omnipresence.
 Therefore, Ishvara Pranidhana, or surrender, does not mean giving up, but rather recognizing your higher power and allowing it to be a guiding light.

-More and more people today are understanding the spiritual and therapeutic benefits of traveling.
+More and more people recognize the spiritual and therapeutic benefits of traveling.
 Even the simple act of planning and preparing for a new journey stimulates neural pathways of the brain that relieve stress and create feelings of excitement and happiness.